Parallels suggested between the lives of Jesus & Horus

 There is a near consensus that Yeshua was born circa 4 to 7 BCE.

-By that time, stories from the life of Horus had been circulating for a few centuries.
+By that time, stories from the life of Horus had been circulating for over three millenia.
 If any copying occurred by the writers of the Egyptian or

-Christian religions, it was the myths and legends of Horus that were incorporated into
+Christian religions, it would seem to be the myths and legends of Horus that were incorporated into

 Jesus' biography, not vice-versa.